HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/walkthrough/index.md

 - Understanding of Containers (optional)
 - Understanding what an API is
 - Ability to use the command line (preferably with `curl`)
-- for the code exercises:
+- For the code exercises:
     - experience in Java programming
     - experience with JavaScript and NodeJS